Please click on a category to view the definition.

 Compositing

-Excellence in the integration of two or more distinct and separate pieces of imagery (at least one of which is practical). * *Entries are encouraged to include a "making of" or VFX Breakdown video (under 2 minutes) and/or a short-written explanation of the work performed.
+Excellence in the integration of two or more distinct and separate pieces of imagery (at least one of which is practical). **Please include a "making of" or CGI Breakdown video (under 2 minutes) and/or a short-written explanation of the work performed as it greatly assists in the judging process.
 Descriptive materials must not include the name of individuals or the facilities that did the work.
 See the FAQ for details.

 -